The top 10 mobile games of summer 2026 on Android and iOS

 Do you need a good phone for these games?

-For Vampire Survivors and Slime Rancher, any phone less than 4 years old is sufficient.
-For big RPGs like Honor of Kings: World or Wuthering Waves, aim for a minimum of Snapdragon 8 Gen 2 or A16 Bionic for a comfortable experience.
+For Vampire Survivors and Slime Rancher, any phone less than 4 years old is enough.
+For big RPGs like Honor of Kings: World or Wuthering Waves, aim for at least a Snapdragon 8 Gen 2 or an A16 Bionic for a comfortable experience.

 What mobile games are coming out in the summer of 2026?